 Most CEOs are interested in employees’ growth and skill development.
-However, very few of them manage to invest time in employee learning and development.
+However, very few invest time in employee learning and development.
 The bitter truth is that the CEO and the L&D teams are not aligned when it comes to enterprise learning, leading to skill shortages and unsatisfactory employee performance.
 Enterprise learning is incomplete without the contribution of the CEO.

 In an insightful article by Inc., the CEO of Sodexo Corporate Services Worldwide, quoted –

 Is the L&D budget the end of the road for CEOs?